ssfc/npbenchmark/npbenchmark-main/travel_thief/2018 Evolutionary Computation plus Dynamic Programming for the Bi-Objective Travelling Thief Problem.md

 (Prompt: Generalize Section "Introduction" of this article in Chinese)

-## 1 Motivation

-(Prompt: Generalize Section "Motivation" of this article in Chinese)

-## 1 Motivation

-(Prompt: Generalize Section "Motivation" of this article in Chinese)

-## 1 Motivation
+## 2 The Travelling Thief Problem

-(Prompt: Generalize Section "Motivation" of this article in Chinese)
+(Prompt: Generalize Section "The Travelling Thief Problem" of this article in Chinese)

-## 1 Motivation
+## 3 Prerequisites

-(Prompt: Generalize Section "Motivation" of this article in Chinese)
+(Prompt: Generalize Section "Prerequisites" of this article in Chinese)

-## 1 Motivation
+## 4 A hybrid evolutionary approach

-(Prompt: Generalize Section "Motivation" of this article in Chinese)
+(Prompt: Generalize Section "A hybrid evolutionary approach" of this article in Chinese)

-## 1 Motivation
+## 5 Computational Experiments

-(Prompt: Generalize Section "Motivation" of this article in Chinese)
+(Prompt: Generalize Section "Computational Experiments" of this article in Chinese)

-## 1 Motivation
+## 6 Conclusion

-(Prompt: Generalize Section "Motivation" of this article in Chinese)
+(Prompt: Generalize Section "Conclusion" of this article in Chinese)